How do you know if you’re developing a substance use disorder?

 Addiction is a complex but treatable chronic disorder that does affect the brain and its ability to function normally.
 The individual does display behavior changes that reinforce the desire to seek more alcohol, prescription drugs, or other addictive substances.

 The most severe form of a substance use disorder is often referred to as an addiction.
-An individual can change severity levels from mild, moderate to severe and then reverse backward from severe, moderate to mild, and continue back through the severity levels.
+An individual can change severity levels from mild, to moderate to severe and then reverse backward from severe, to moderate to mild, and continue back through the severity levels.

 This will all depend on the reductions of substances versus the increased usage of the substances and is often changed by frequency or increased dosage of the addictive substance.
 The determination of levels of severity is from self-report, collaborative reports from others, and biological testing.

 It is important to keep in mind that people progress through a substance use disorder at different rates, levels, and frequencies.
-Some addictive substances that are used by people with an addiction are pharmacological known to create a dependency or can easily create withdrawal symptoms.
+Some addictive substances that are used by people with an addiction are pharmacological and known to create a dependency or can easily create withdrawal symptoms.

 The best addiction treatment option is to seek help from an addiction treatment program that offers access to a medical detoxification program.
 This is helpful to the individual suffering from addiction because the individual will be able to utilize the detoxification process.